Fujiry0/EgoSurgery/README.md

 Please kindly fill out the [google form](https://forms.gle/T7Kdqozz9C2kFBZs5) if you wish to gain access to the dataset.
 We will send you a download link.

 ## License
 EgoSurgery dataset is is publicly released under the Creative Commons license [CC BY-NC-SA 4.0 LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The dataset will be used solely for academic research and not for commercial purposes.

 ## Commitment to Protecting Personal Information in Dataset Usage
 Users of the dataset must agree that they will not, and will not attempt to, use the dataset or any materials or works derived from it to determine or infer personal information about any individual (e.g., identifying individuals depicted in the dataset).